Alibaba, ShopRunner plan to launch joint China service

 By Deepa Seetharaman

-SAN FRANCISCO Alibaba Group Holding Ltd IPO-ALIB.N has struck one of its largest deals with a U.S. e-commerce company, agreeing to help Amazon.com (AMZN.O) rival ShopRunner expand into China.
+SAN FRANCISCO May 7 Alibaba Group Holding Ltd IPO-ALIB.N has struck one of its largest deals with a U.S. e-commerce company, agreeing to help Amazon.com rival ShopRunner expand into China.

 ShopRunner, whose partners include Neiman Marcus and Nine West, will use Alibaba's domestic logistics infrastructure to launch in China later this year, ShopRunner Chief Strategy Officer Fiona Dias told Reuters on Wednesday